Do you know the best places to stay in Vancouver?

 Best Suited For?

-If you’re in Vancouver for business, the north end of Granville Street will be your mecca.
+When thinking about the best place to stay in Vancouver, BC, if you’re in Vancouver for business, the north end of Granville Street will be your mecca.
 If you’re in Vancouver for fun, you’ll enjoy staying in the Granville area and you’ll find no shortage of diverting entertainment.
 The major theatres in Vancouver are in this area.
 They include the Orpheum Theatre (home of the prestigious Vancouver Symphony Orchestra) the Centre for Performing Arts, the Commodore Ballroom and the Vogue Theatre.
 If you’re in town with friends and looking for fun, Granville is the area for you!

 Highlights of Granville

 - The pedestrian mall on south Granville Street

 - Street performers and entertainers

 Stylish: North Granville has some of Vancouver’s finest hotels including Rosewood Hotel Georgia and maybe the best hotel in Vancouver, the Four Seasons, both luxurious and up-scale.
 Check the current prices here and here.